Spectral Properties of Transverse Laguerre-Gauss Modes in Parametric Down-Conversion: Theory

 Here, we have used the notation $\omega_j=\omega^0_{j}+\Omega_j$, where $\Omega_{j}$ is the frequency shift from the central frequency $\omega^0_{j}$.
 The probability amplitude $C_{p_\mathrm{p},p_\mathrm{s},p_\mathrm{i}}^{\ell_\mathrm{p},\ell_\mathrm{s},\ell_\mathrm{i}}(\Omega_\mathrm{s},\Omega_\mathrm{i})$ is the solution of the overlap integral

 which gives all the information of the spatial-spectral correlations.
 Here, $N$ is the normalization factor.
-A close expression for this coefficient has not yet been reported, to the best of our knowledge, only under special considerations such as spectrally narrowband or thin-crystal approximation \cite{PhysRevA.103.063508} (Rayleigh range $Z_r > $ Crystal length $ L$) .
+A close expression for this coefficient has been reported under special considerations such as spectrally narrowband or thin-crystal approximation \cite{PhysRevA.103.063508} (Rayleigh range $Z_r > $ Crystal length $ L$) .
 In our recent work ~\cite{Baghi2022} we have derived a semi-analytical expression for $C_{p_\mathrm{p},p_\mathrm{s},p_\mathrm{i}}^{\ell_\mathrm{p},\ell_\mathrm{s},\ell_\mathrm{i}}(\Omega_\mathrm{s},\Omega_\mathrm{i})$, where only two approximations were applied: the paraxial approximation ($k\gg|q|$) and small frequency shifts with respect to the center frequency ($\Omega\ll\omega_0$).
 Taking this into account, the longitudinal wave vector can be expanded as follows:

 where $k_{\mathrm{j},0}$, $u_{\mathrm{j},0}$ and $G_{\mathrm{j},0}$ are the wave vector, group velocity and group velocity dispersion, respectively, evaluated at the center frequency $\omega_{\mathrm{j},0}$ .
 From Eq.~\ref{eq:approx} we can see directly that an increase in the transverse momentum $|\bm{q_\mathrm{j}}|$, related to the detection spatial mode, will necessarily affect the spectral state of the collected photons such that the PM condition is satisfied.